Back to Blog Home

 4. Content

-At the very top of the pyramid we have the first stage and the peak goal of organized digital content: the ability to simply communicate at scale in a digital era that’s informed by an understanding of the customer or prospect and their relationship to your business.
+At the very top of the pyramid, we have the first stage and the peak goal of organized digital content: the ability to communicate at scale in a digital era that’s informed by an understanding of the customer or prospect and their relationship to your business.

-This is often referred to as customer relationship management, or CRM for short.
-CRM simply refers to understanding how customers feel about your organization and your marketing outreach, though it’s often associated with solutions like Salesforce and ZoHo.
+This is often called customer relationship management, or CRM for short.
+CRM refers to understanding how customers feel about your organization and your marketing outreach, though it’s often associated with solutions like Salesforce and ZoHo.

-Having a CRM strategy in place is essential to nurturing loyalty and retention, growth, expansion and driving sales and should encompass social media channels, text message marketing, and so on.
-But CRM depends on three other foundational elements before it can be properly realized.
+A CRM strategy is essential to nurturing loyalty and retention, growth, expansion and driving sales and should encompass social media channels, text message marketing, and so on.
+But CRM depends on three other foundational elements before properly realizing it.

-The second stage we have optimization.
-Optimization is the process of making the most efficient use of something as possible.
+In the second stage, we have optimization.
+Optimization is making the most efficient use of something as possible.
 This pillar includes search engine optimization (SEO), social media optimization, and various other channels.
-Often, optimization is informed by a variety of factors, including data gleaned from the third stage.
+Often, optimization is informed by various factors, including data gleaned from the third stage.

 The third stage of our content management pyramid is analytics.
 This stage, informed by tools like Google Analytics and similar tools, enables us to see the results and efficacy of the content we’ve created and how audiences are interacting with that content.
 It measures quantity, quality and assesses the results of what we made the content for.
-This is a particularly critical stage as it informs actions at every stage of the pyramid.
+This is a particularly critical stage as it informs actions at every pyramid stage.

 The fourth, final and most critical element of organizing digital marketing is content.
-This more than videos, webinars and blog posts and everything from ad messages and emails to images, call to action banners and more.
+This is more than videos, webinars, and blog posts, and everything from ad messages and emails to images, call-to-action banners, and more.

-That’s why having a good content marketing plan in place is so critical: every interaction and content you create extends to building relationships, information outreach and everything in between.
+That’s why having a good content marketing plan in place is so critical: every interaction and piece of content you create extends to building relationships, information outreach, and everything in between.

 These are the four essential elements of digital content marketing.
 They are dynamic, talkative stages that inform each other of what works and what doesn’t.
 And, while they inform each other, they also need to be coordinated, working lockstep with one another to drive real measurable results.

-So, what does the pyramid look like when it’s put into practice?
+So, what does the pyramid look like when it’s implemented?
 Simple.
 Let’s take a look.

 Let’s say you produce three blog posts covering topics relevant to your target audiences.
 With your content (the fourth and foundational stage) created and published you can then turn to analytics (the third stage) to see if your goals have been met.